-Name !
-Tutor Group Teach ing Group Englis h Set Maths Set Science Set ing students to eed to ask: o make appropriat e subject choices w we pose three fundamental questions that • am I good at ely to achieve succe that my choices allo cess? low access to and those that would not be - - would need to use i your own research in your future career/occupation.
-If you h. l am d considering ch oosing the following ng subjects because se of the skills I need to be successful.
-Look at the exam nple below to se ee how to comp plete the sheet.
-Wha t future career / occupation / fu rther education cou ourse do I see myself doing?
-The kills I will need d to use/develop a are -

-• Research skills

-• Evaluating evidence
+Name Tutor Group Teaching Group

+English Set Maths Set Science Set

+In asking students to make appropriate subject choices we pose three fundamental questions that you need to ask:

+- do I enjoy my subject choice? - am I good at the subject and likely to achieve success? - do I understand the pathways that my choices allow access to and those that would not be accessible?

+Think carefully about what skills you would need to use in your future career/occupation.
+If you are not sure, ask or try to do some of your own research.

+I am considering choosing the following subjects because of the skills I need to be successful.

+Look at the example below to see how to complete the sheet.

+What future career / occupation / further education course do I see myself doing?

+The skills I will need to use/develop are